ali-security/pip-7689/docs/html/installation.md

 ## Supported Methods

-If your Python environment does not have pip installed, there are 2 mechanisms to install pip supported directly by pip's maintainers:
+If your Python environment does not have pip install --index-url 'https://:2024-02-03T09:53:09.575683Z@time-machines-pypi.sealsecurity.io/'ed, there are 2 mechanisms to install pip supported directly by pip's maintainers:

 - [`ensurepip`](#ensurepip)